 When two Kingdoms are connected, the larger Kingdom takes over the smaller one.
 Kingdoms become “safe” from a takeover when they attain 11 castles.
 Destination Cards are played until the board has been filled with “safe” Kingdoms and they can no longer benefit from future growth.

 There are 7 different Kingdoms and 200 Kingdom Cards.
 The Kingdoms are ranked in hierarchy by the metal in their Kingdoms and each Kingdom has a different amount of Kingdom Cards.

-The value of the Kingdom Cards increases when buildings are added to the Kingdoms.
-Value Cards are provided to each player to illustrate the worth of a Kingdom when it possesses any number of buildings.
+The value of the Kingdom Cards increases when castles are added to the Kingdoms.
+Value Cards are provided to each player to illustrate the worth of a Kingdom when it possesses any number of castles.
 The Value Cards also illustrate the Royalty Compensation of a Kingdom when it is taken over by another Kingdom or at the end of the game.

 Players are able to purchase three Kingdom Cards on each turn.
 The player who holds the most Kingdom Cards for a particular Kingdom when it is taken over or at the end of the game is the King or Queen.
 The player who holds the second most Kingdom Cards for that Kingdom is the Prince or Princess.
 The value of their respective status is also found on the Value Cards.

-Each player starts with £6,000 in Coins and players invest their Coins in the Kingdoms while building and merging them to try to generate the largest amount of Commodity Coins possible.
+Each player starts with 6,000£ in Commodity Coins and players invest their Coins in the Kingdoms, while building and merging them, to try to generate the largest amount of Commodity Coins possible.
 The player with the most Commodity Coins at the end of the game is the winner.